Log in or Sign up

 vibe: 4 | quality: 3 | service: 2.5 | selection: 3.5 | food: 2.5 | $$

 Visited the Turkey Hill Brewing Co. while on business in the Bloomsburg area.
 The place was impressive from the outside.
 The inside had that old time rustic look and feel to it.
 While we were waiting for our table we bellied up to the bar for a few cold ones.
-I started out with the Barn Dance Blond a nice interpetation of a Kolsch one of my favorite styles.
-It was clean and crisp and went down almost too easily.
+I started out with the Barn Dance Blond a nice interpetation of a Kolsch, one of my favorite styles.
+It was clean and crisp and went down almost too easy.
 Next up was the What the Helles a golden Helles with a nice spicy hop bite.
-At the table I had a Journey Man IPA a decent IPA, nothing to write home about.
+At the table I had a Journey Man IPA, a decent IPA but nothing to write home about.
 Overall I give this place a 3.5 rating for the beer.
 Where it looses points is the food.
 We expeected much better.
 I had the salmon which was slightly overcooked but not bad.
 Two of my partners had the flat iron steak which they too said was over cooked for meduim rare.
 My fourth partner had the pork steak which he said was as tough as shoe leather.
 Service was very slow also.
-If we make it back, it will be for the beer not the food.
+If we make it back, it will be for the beer, not the food.

 08-09-2012 15:01:34 |